The overwhelming majority of children will end up using hand brakes over coaster brakes for one reason or another.

-So with that in mind, today we'll focus on question #3: how do I teach my little buddy how to use bike hand brakes?
-You may be happy to learn that there's no real right-or-wrong way to go about this.
+So with that in mind, how do I teach my kid how to use bike hand brakes?
+There's no real right or wrong way to go about this.
 In fact, we've laid out seven different options that combine braking technique with specific kid's bike features.

 Balance bike hand brakes

-By now, either through our busy parent's guide to kids' bikes or around the neighborhood water cooler, you've probably heard of the whole balance bike phenomenon.
-To jog your memory, balance bikes are pedal-less cycles that serve as an alternative to training wheels.
+By now, through our busy parent's guide to kids' bikes you've probably heard of the whole balance bike phenomenon.
+Balance bikes are pedal-less cycles that serve as an alternative to training wheels.
 The idea is that toddlers just starting out can learn balance first, and then once they get their first pedal bike they're good to go without the trainers.
 Well, in most cases no pedals means no brakes… at least coaster-style foot brakes.
 Some models now come with hand brakes to shorten that learning curve as well since the little ones can practice braking while still having their feet to help as they get used to the levers.

 Walk the bike first

-Whether or not your tykes start out on a balance bike or a training-wheel bike, it's a good idea to have them practice braking while walking it before they saddle up.
+Whether or not your kids start out on a balance bike or a training-wheel bike, it's a good idea to have them practice braking while walking it before riding.
 This is a great way for them to figure out the right pressure to apply before they're completely off the ground.
-Otherwise, they're more susceptible to falls from unnecessary Jaws-of-Life-worthy squeezes.
+Otherwise, they're more susceptible to falls from unnecessary high-pressure squeezes.

 Brake with both hands or just the right

-We've all seen YouTube video after YouTube video of people zipping down the road only to all of a sudden flip right over their handlebars.
-Don't let your kid end up on YouTube.
-One surefire way to do this is to make sure you teach him/her to use either both brakes at once or the right-hand brake only.
-Especially important for those southpaws out there, a left-hand solo squeeze locks the front wheel without slowing the rest of the bike, meaning an endo is imminent.
-If you're having a hard time with this, talk to your local bike shop about loosening the front brake slightly to reduce this risk until your child forms the right braking habit (no pun intended, we promise).
+Make sure you teach your child to use either both brakes at once or the right-hand brake only, otherwise there is a risk of going over the handlebars.
+This is because a left-hand solo squeeze locks the front wheel without slowing the rest of the bike, meaning an endo is possible.
+If you're having a hard time with this, talk to your local bike shop about loosening the front brake slightly to reduce this risk until your child forms the right braking habit.

 Right brake only

-One way to make absolutely sure your kid avoids somersaulting out of the seat from user error is to buy a bike that comes with only a right-hand brake.
+One way to make absolutely sure your kid avoids hurting themselves from user error is to buy a bike that comes with only a right-hand brake.
 For instance, Guardian's bikes use the brand's award-winning SureStop system featuring a single lever.
 When engaged, it activates both the front and rear brakes at the same time.
 With only one choice, there's no opportunity for them to make the wrong one.

-If an out-of-the-box SureStop-like system isn't for you or your children, you can always just do it yourself.
-There are several companies out there that sell dual control brake levers.
+A DIY alternative to the out-of-the-box SureStop-like system is dual control brake levers.
 When engaged, these activate both the front and rear brakes at the same time with only one hand, just like built-in single-brake models.
 Then, once your kids show they're ready for the next step, just take it off, return the brakes to the original settings, and let them have at it.